simsamelie/simsamelie.github.io/_posts/2025-07-15-celeb_classifier.md

 # Image Classification
+> Creating my first ever machine learning model, a celebrity lookalike classifier.
+This project lead me on many different paths, through grappling with a Linux environment to depolying my own web-page.

 ## An Introduction to Deep Learning

 As a mathematics student, I find that I am very accustomed to a bottom-up approach to learning: working from the very base of knowledge into more complex ideas.
 That's why, when I first inquired into machine learning (particularly that of deep learning), I was intrigued by the [fastai](https://course.fast.ai/) course, 'Practical Deep Learning'.
 This introductory course takes a top-down approach, getting you stuck in and experimenting from the get go!
 This is definitely out of my comfort zone and so I decided it was the perfect fit for trying something new.